Patient Direct Access to NHS Musculoskeletal Physiotherapy

 Musculoskeletal (MSK) problems are the leading cause of chronic disability worldwide.
 They are common and costly; in the UK, MSK conditions result in 9.3 million working days lost per year.
 They also account for at least 14 per cent of consultations in general practice.
 The most common MSK conditions include osteoarthritis, back pain and knee pain.
 Given the ageing population and the increasing impact of these common painful conditions, the demand for MSK healthcare is set to rise.
 Meeting this demand is a challenge for both health services and healthcare providers.

-Arthritis Research UK has commissioned a team from Keele University, RAND Europe and the University of Cambridge to investigate the impact on patients, GPs and physiotherapists of patient direct access to NHS physiotherapy in primary care for adults with musculoskeletal conditions.
+Arthritis Research UK commissioned a team from Keele University, RAND Europe and the University of Cambridge to investigate the impact on patients, GPs and physiotherapists of patient direct access to NHS physiotherapy in primary care for adults with musculoskeletal conditions.